Best Portable Air Conditioner Reviews & Complete Guide for 2018

 How dreamy is the idea of being able to carry an AC in your RV, during summer camps or general traveling?
 Since portable ACs are, well, portable, you won’t have any issue regarding using them on-the-move.

 Apart from a built-in dehumidifier, most spot coolers these days have high energy-efficiency air filters which help to keep the indoor air fresh and hygienic to ensure the optimal health of the housemates.
-If you’re fine with tweaking your budget a little, you can also get your hands on a PAC with a built-in heater so that you can survive both summer and winter with just one machine.
+If you’re fine with tweaking your budget a little, you can also get your hands on a portable AC with a built-in heater so that you can survive both summer and winter with just one machine.

 It’s important to consider the downsides of a portable AC as well before landing on a decision.
 Let’s face it, PACs aren’t cheap, even though they are more affordable than the central cooling systems.
 Below I’ve listed some of the cons to help you think practically: